Cinnoline/pkpd-server/README.md

 # pkpd-server

 ## Overview
-This project is the backend part of a project named Solo Hiker SmartSync System, which consists of hardware, mobile app and backend.
+This project is the backend part of a project named Solo Hiker SmartSync System, which consists of hardware, mobile app (unfinished due to time constaint) and backend.
 It is developed with Express.js, Mongoose, as well as MongoDB.

 All API endpoints and data sets used come from the following two open data platforms:
 1. [DATA.GOV.HK](https://data.gov.hk/en/)